WATSON PARK ICE SKATING RINK IS CURRENTLY CLOSED (AS OF 1/9/2023)

 • Seasonal Ice Skating Rink (Winter Only)

 • 3 Beach Volleyball Courts for drop in use only.
-Leagues Prohibited by ordinance.
+(Open now) Leagues Prohibited by ordinance.

 • Gaga Ball Pit